madhavmehndiratta/blog/_posts/2020-04-30-vulnversity-walkthorugh.md

 ...
 ```

 Looking at the output of the command, we can see that systemctl had a suid bit active.
 Searching on the <a href="https://gtfobins.github.io/gtfobins/systemctl/">GTFO Bins,</a> I found that we can exploit systemctl for privilege escalation.
-Copy and execute the following script into /bin directory.
+Copy and execute the following script into the /bin directory.

 ```sh
 TF=$(mktemp).service